 Governments of the world play a critical role alongside and in cooperation with sport organizations to ensure a level playing field for all athletes.
-This treaty will help ensure cooperation among nations, and help ensure that international sporting events are played without the use of performance enhancing drugs.
-The U.S Congress along with the Office of National Drug Control Policy and other
+This treaty will help ensure cooperation among nations, and help ensure that international sporting events are played without the use of payers and playing drugs.